tomwhartung/jmws_accoutrements/doc/devops/https-ssl/lets_encrypt/5-test_and_finish_up.md

 https://www.ssllabs.com/ssltest/analyze.html?d=www.tomhartung.com
 ```

-So we can test the sites with urls such as the following:
+TO DO: test all of the sites with urls such as the following:

 - https://www.ssllabs.com/ssltest/analyze.html?d=www.tomhartung.com